RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 - Dominique Bongard for creating Pixie Dust attacks and [wiire] for developing pixiewps tool
 - Zhao Chunsheng and Stefan Viehböck for their wonderful algorithms
 - All the developers who made and designed the third-party tools that `airgeddon` uses
+- All the plugin makers who are contributing to extend the features and functionality of `airgeddon`
 - [BashSupport] developer [jansorg] for his effort maintaining the Bash plugin for IntelliJ platform
 - [koalaman] and other contributors for creating the useful [Shellcheck] tool to improve our code
 - The [Parrot] crew and specially to [Palinuro] for adding `airgeddon` to their repositories
 - [Pentoo] staff for adding the tool to their repositories and specially to [ZeroChaos]
 - [Kali] team for at last adding airgeddon to their repositories and specially to [g0tmi1k] and [sbrun]
 - The [Hack&Beers] and [H-c0n] managers for letting me promote `airgeddon` on their events
+- The staff of the [Ermine] tool for their contribution donating free use of their awesome statifier tool used in the [WPA3 online attack plugin](https://github.com/OscarAkaElvis/airgeddon-plugins)

 <!-- URLs -->
 [Wifislax]: https://www.wifislax.com